 While Nintendo unexpectedly discontinued the wildly popular $60 console last year, it seems to have come to its senses.
-The system will come back in the summer.
+The system will hit physical and digital shelves on June 29.
 (I hope you didn't pay $300 for one on Craigslist.)

 When the NES Classic first shipped, pre-orders at stores like GameStop and Best Buy instantly sold out, and lines ran around blocks for limited shipments.
 Hopefully, Nintendo will manufacture more this time.

-This news comes on the heels of an announcement that Nintendo will also be dramatically ramping up production of the SNES Classic.
-The company said that there will be more SNES Classics in stores on day one than there were NES Classics last year.
+This news came in a tweet from Nintendo of America, which stated that the SNES Classic is also coming back, and that both "are expected to be available through the end of the year.
 Pre-orders of that system sold out at odd hours of the night and with tons of technical glitches, so hopefully there are enough in store.

 The NES Classic Edition is a miniature recreation of Nintendo's first-ever games console that comes pre-loaded with 30 games, including The Legend of Zelda, Metroid, Castlevania and the Super Mario Bros. series.
 It connects to your TV via HDMI, and includes a new version of the classic NES controller that will also work on a Wii U (just be warned, the controller has a comically short cable).